andsmith/sound_stretcher/README.md

 Example:

-    python stretch_sound.py input.wav -f 4.0 -p 0.5 -d 5.0
+    python stretch_sound.py input.wav -f 4.0 -p 2.0 -d 5.0

 produces:

     input_slowed_4.00.wav

-and plots 0.5 seconds of the waveforms after the first 5 seconds. (`python stretch_sound.py --help` for all args) This is the plot, zoomed-in to show the interpolation:
+and plots 2.0 seconds of the waveforms after a 5-second delay.
+(Run `python stretch_sound.py --help` for all args.)
+This is the plot, zoomed-in to show the interpolation:

 ![Example 1-channel plot, zoomed in.](https://github.com/andsmith/sound_stretcher/blob/main/ex_plot.png).